 Bandcamp is one of the best sites to download music for free as artists sell directly to their fans and will often release tracks for free or ‘pay what you want’.
 Of course, it’s always better to support the artists you’re getting music from, but the ‘pay what you want’ option generally includes paying nothing.

-Like on SoundCloud, you’ve just got to add the tag for ‘pay what you want’, along with whatever genre you’re after.
+For example, on Bandcamp, you just have to add the tag for ‘pay what you want’ and whatever genre you’re after.
 You can then search through a wide selection of interesting underground tunes.

 Our free music pack